Service and product lifecycles

 Production-level quality assurance is applied to features in Beta, before integrating into releases.
 Data migration for Beta features, both between Beta versions and between Beta and the official release, is fully supported.

-Applies to Episerver Digital Experience Platform service.
+Applies to Digital Experience Platform service.

-Episerver releases cloud services in the following stages:
+Optimizely releases cloud services in the following stages:

 Beta cloud services and service features are initial releases of potential future services or features.
-Episerver provides customers participating in a Beta program the opportunity to test, validate, and provide feedback on future functionality.
+Optimizely provides customers participating in a Beta program the opportunity to test, validate, and provide feedback on future functionality.
 Feedback gathered in this phase helps in determining which features provide the most customer value, so development efforts can be focused accordingly.

 - Customers can choose to participate in a Beta program.